 Roland Bennett (Douglas Epps, Clownado, Bonehill Road) is a late night shock jock who specializes in the supernatural.
 And he’s as big an asshole off the air as on.
 And he’s not having a good night.
-His soon to be ex-wife Claire (Jane Plumberg, Dreaming Purple Neon) tracks him down at the station to deliver the divorce papers he’s been avoiding.
+His soon-to-be ex-wife Claire (Jane Plumberg, Dreaming Purple Neon) tracks him down at the station to deliver the divorce papers he’s been avoiding.
 His producer Jessica (Rachel Lagen, Crave: Roots of Evil) tells him that, due to listener complaints, the station’s owner will be listening in tonight.
 And then he gets a call from The Outsider (Jack McCord, Hi-Death).

 This cheerful individual claims he’s about to kill a woman live on the phone.
 The first of eight sacrifices he must make as part of an ancient ritual.
 Roland thinks it’s a prank.
 He’s wrong.
 And he’ll find out how wrong when The Outsider shows up at the station.
 And that is far from the only unpleasant surprise he’s going to get tonight.

-Shot just before the COVID lockdown with a small cast on an incredibly low budget Final Caller is a throwback to Sheets’ original SOV films.
-Which means loads of extreme violence, but with an actual plot and characters to set them apart from the more typical gore film.
+Shot just before the COVID lockdown with a small cast on an incredibly low budget, Final Caller is a throwback to Sheets’ original SOV films.
+This means loads of extreme violence, but with an actual plot and characters to set them apart from the more typical gore film.
 And the blood starts flowing very early here, with a shot of a bound woman’s hand and a power tool.

 And that segues into my one complaint, more of a personal preference actually, with the film.
 I’m not a big fan of long sequences of random bound victims being tortured.
 There’s not much suspense or scares to them.
 The first part of Final Caller was a bit heavy on that for me.
-But once The Outsider turned up at the studio the film takes a turn into more traditional slasher style kills.
+But once The Outsider turns up at the studio, the film takes a turn into more traditional slasher style kills.

 And that’s where the film shines for me.
 The characters stalking each other through the empty offices as the plot takes a couple of very unexpected turns.
 Maybe not the most realistic of turns, but I don’t think that was anyone’s top priority here.
 They are loads of fun and keep the plot moving further into madness, which should be the priority of a film like Final Caller.